JoanComasFdz/dotnet-scenario-unittesting/README.md

 ```

 **Important**:
- If your Controller gets a `DbContext` injected, make sure that:
- - It has a parameterless constructor.
- - The types used in the `DbSets` have a primary key.
+ If your Controller gets a `DbContext` injected, make sure that the types used in the `DbSets` have a primary key.